stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 Current versions of Python support type hinting.
 Consider using type hints in any critical application.
 If you develop a shared library, use type hints.

-Once you add type hints, [Mypy](http://www.mypy-lang.org/) tool can check your code as you develop it.
+Once you add type hints, the [mypy](http://www.mypy-lang.org/) tool can check your code as you develop it.
 Code editors can also read type hints to display information about the code that you are working with.

-If you add [Pydantic](https://docs.pydantic.dev/) to your software, it uses type hints in your software to validate data as an application runs.
+If you use [Pydantic](https://docs.pydantic.dev/) in your application, it can work with type hints.
+Use the [mypy plugin for Pydantic](https://docs.pydantic.dev/latest/integrations/mypy/) to improve the integration between mypy and Pydantic.

 > [PEP 484 - Type Hints](https://peps.python.org/pep-0484/) and [PEP 526 – Syntax for Variable Annotations](https://peps.python.org/pep-0526/) define the notation for type hinting.